 An annual mulch of 1-2cm (1/2 – 1″) or more if you wish, of well rotted compost provides food for the soil and plants for a whole year, even hungry feeders.
 Most of the beds have two or three harvests a year (some of mine have 6 or more, if you include catch crops such as radish), all fed using this one annual mulch.
 Most of the outside beds are mulched during the winter, and the polytunnels in the spring just before tomatoes etc go in.
 This one mulch feeds tomatoes, cucumbers, melons, peppers, aubergines etc and then in the autumn when they are cleared, a whole winter’s worth of salad and other vegetables.

 Homemade plant feeds using comfrey, nettles and other nutrient rich plants are very useful for pots.
 It is fine to use them on your beds too, if you want to.

-Green manures can work in a no dig system, especially those that are killed by the frost, but we rarely have the space to sow them at the right time (often September) as the beds are still full of veg.
+Green manures can work brilliantly in a no dig system, especially those that are killed by the frost.
 They can be a useful way of making more material for the compost heap – grown, chopped and composted.

-In hot, dry countries green manures can be used in a chop and drop method, but in the UK this can create habitat for slugs and so we cut and compost except during wintertime, when slugs are less of an issue.
+In hot, dry countries green manures can be used in a chop and drop method, but in the UK this can create habitat for slugs and so we mostly cut and compost except during wintertime, when slugs are less of an issue.